Anne Say

 Anne Say (born c.
-1453 - died between 1484 and 1494) was an English baroness through her marriage to Sir Henry Wentworth in c.
+1453 – died between 1484 and 1494) was an English baroness through her marriage to Sir Henry Wentworth in c.
 1470 until her death.
-She was the daughter of Sir John Say (1441–1483) and his wife Elizabeth Cheney, Lady Say.
-She was the maternal grandmother of Jane Seymour, the third wife of King Henry VIII of England, and a great-grandmother of Edward VI.
+She was the daughter of Sir John Say (c.
+1415–1478) and Elizabeth Cheney, Lady Say.
+She was the maternal grandmother of Jane Seymour, the third wife of King Henry VIII, and the great-grandmother of Edward VI.

 Early life and family

 Anne Say was born c.
-1453 to Sir John Say and Elizabeth Cheney, Lady Say, the daughter of Sir Lawrence Cheney and his wife, Elizabeth Cockayne daughter of John Cokayne (died 1429) and Ida de Grey.
-Ida was a daughter of Welsh Marcher Lord Reginald Grey, 2nd Baron Grey de Ruthyn and Eleanor Le Strange of Blackmere.
-Through her mother, Ida was a direct descendant of Welsh Prince Gruffydd II ap Madog, Lord of Dinas Bran.
+1453 to Sir John Say and Elizabeth Cheney, Lady Say, the daughter of Sir Lawrence Cheney and his wife, Elizabeth Cockayne, daughter of John Cokayne (died 1429) and Ida de Grey.
+Ida was a daughter of the Welsh Marcher Lord Reginald Grey, 2nd Baron Grey de Ruthyn, and Eleanor Le Strange of Blackmere.
+Through her mother, Ida was a direct descendant of the Welsh prince Gruffydd II ap Madog.

-Anne's father represented Hertfordshire in several Parliaments from 1453 to 1478 and was chosen to serve as speaker from 1463 to 1465 and again 1467 to 1468.
-From 1455 to 1478, he held the post of under-Treasurer of the Exchequer and from 1476 that of Keeper of the Great Wardrobe.
-Through her mother's first marriage to Sir Frederick Tilney, of Ashwellthorpe, Norfolk, and Boston, Lincolnshire, Anne was the half sister to Elizabeth Tilney.
-Both sisters would be the grandmothers to three of King Henry VIII's wives, Elizabeth being the grandmother to Anne Boleyn and her cousin, Catherine Howard, and Anne being the grandmother to Jane Seymour.
+Anne's father represented Hertfordshire in several Parliaments between 1453 and 1478.
+He served as Speaker of the House of Commons from 1463 to 1465 and again from 1467 to 1468.
+From 1455 to 1478, he held the office of under-Treasurer of the Exchequer, and from 1476 he served as Keeper of the Great Wardrobe.
+Through her mother's first marriage to Sir Frederick Tilney of Ashwellthorpe, Norfolk, and Boston, Lincolnshire, Anne was the half-sister of Elizabeth Tilney.
+Both sisters would become grandmothers of three of King Henry VIII's wives: Elizabeth was the grandmother of Anne Boleyn and her cousin, Catherine Howard, while Anne was the grandmother of Jane Seymour.